-But special needs trusts include early termination clauses.
-These clauses are usually included to allow the trustee to dissolve the trust, particularly when continuing to make distributions prevents the child from obtaining disability benefits.
+But special needs trusts sometimes include early termination clauses.
+These clauses are usually included to allow the trustee to dissolve the trust if continuing to make distributions prevents the child from obtaining disability benefits.

-Contact the court where the trust document was registered.
-In many states, probate courts have jurisdiction over trusts.
-In other states, trusts are overseen by an orphan's court.
+When your paperwork is ready, have an attorney contact the court where the trust document was registered.
+Probate courts have jurisdiction over trusts in many states, but trusts can be overseen by the orphan's court in some states.
 The court where the trust document was registered is typically listed on the trust document.

-Sometimes, special needs trusts can be dissolved if the beneficiary is no longer disabled or capable of taking care of himself.
+- Sometimes, special needs trusts can be dissolved if the beneficiary is no longer disabled or capable of taking care of himself.
 If this is the case, prepare to argue that the trust is no longer necessary due to the fact that the beneficiary is now capable of living independently.

-Only a court can terminate a special needs trust.
+- Only a court can terminate a special needs trust.
 As such, attempting to dissolve the trust without court approval will result in liability on your part.